The department offers:

-The BA and BS degrees require a minimum of 120 semester hours and include a total of 36 advanced (junior-, senior-level) hours, and 9 hours of Writing Intensive (WI) coursework.
+The BS and BA degrees require a minimum of 120 semester hours and include a total of 36 advanced (junior-, senior-level) hours, and 9 hours of Writing Intensive (WI) coursework.
 Students also must complete a minor in another program of study.
 Students can select a minor from any department which offers a minor.
 Please refer to the undergraduate catalog for a list of minors.

 To discuss bachelor's degrees with a Department of Computer Science staff member, please make an appointment through email by contacting email@example.com.
 Current undergraduate computer science students who want more information about the computer science degree programs should contact the advisor through the College of Science and Engineering Advising Center located in Centennial Hall 202 or by calling 512-245-1315.

 The Bachelor of Science in Computer Science degree program is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
 Students seeking either the BS or the BA with a computer science major is expected to take CS 1428, Foundations of Computer Science I, in the first semester, along with the appropriate level mathematics course.

 Please note that this information reflects degree information, but it might be not be as current as that listed in the university catalog nor does this discuss the entire program requirements.
 Students are advised to review degree and course requirements with their academic advisor.